mathspp/mathspp/pages/insider/archive/34.objects-in-oop/default.md

 # 🐍🚀 Objects in OOP

+!!!
+This issue explores one piece of a bigger puzzle.
+Read [Why OOP exists](/blog/why-oop-exists) for the complete, step-by-step journey from the core ideas of OOP to Python classes, objects, methods, and `self`.

 > This is a past issue of the [mathspp insider 🐍🚀](/insider) newsletter.
 [Subscribe to the mathspp insider 🐍🚀](/insider) to get weekly Python deep dives like this one on your inbox!

 ---